These days, keeping your business safe isn’t just about blocking threats. It is about controlling what can run on your devices.

 UEM solutions doesn’t just whitelist apps, it works with other security settings like VPN, policy enforcement, browser restrictions, and remote wipe, giving you layered protection.

-Simplify Application Whitelisting and Application Management with Scalefusion UEM
+Simplify application management with Scalefusion UEM

 Application whitelisting is a powerful tool but it is even more powerful when it is easy to manage.